fussykyloren/odin-project-tic-tac-toe/README.md

 - [Status](https://github.com/fussykyloren/odin-project-tic-tac-toe#status)
 - [Instructions](https://github.com/fussykyloren/odin-project-tic-tac-toe#instructions)
 ## Information
 Here's a new game for you!
 Play tic-tac-toe straight from your console!
 All the files you will need to run this are in this repository, though it cannot be run as a gem.
-Information to run the files are in the instructions yet.
+Information to run the files are in the instructions section.
 This program is built using Ruby v2.6.3p62.
 Lastly, this program can be run on repl.it.
 Just follow the following link!

 [![Run on Repl.it](https://repl.it/badge/github/fussykyloren/ruby-tic-tac-toe)](https://repl.it/github/fussykyloren/ruby-tic-tac-toe)
 ## Status
 At this time, the project is __*finished*__.
 ## Instructions
-To run this program, Ruby v2.6.3p62 will need to be installed.
+To run this program, Ruby v2.6.3p62 (or a compatible version) will need to be installed.
 To check the version of ruby you are using, run this command in terminal:
 ```
 ruby -v
 ```